911 Dispatch Position

 Important Information

-The City of Bellingham is currently hiring for What-Comm 911 Dispatcher.
-Are you a confident, enthusiastic, motivated professional who wants to make a difference and support your community?
-Apply now for one of our What-Comm 911 Dispatcher positions.
+The City of Bellingham is currently hiring for What-Comm 911 Telecommunicators.
+Are you a confident, enthusiastic, motivated individual who wants to make a difference in your community?
+Do you want to perform meaningful work in a positive and supportive team environment?
+If you've worked with the public or have call center experience, this is a great opportunity for you to expand your career.
+Apply now for one of our What-Comm 911 Telecommunicator positions.
 Qualified candidates are safety oriented, skilled at decision making, problem solving, and conflict resolution.
-What-Comm 911 Dispatchers will be required to have the ability to work independently to support and assist both the department and the public.
+What-Comm 911 Telecommunicators will be required to have the ability to work independently to support and assist both the department and the public.

 Public Safety Testing offers multiple dates and locations to complete testing; refer to the PST calendar for testing locations/dates.
 All testing will be held at a Public Safety Testing site.